Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 A User can have at most one Shamir recovery setup:

 - a new User starts with no Shamir recovery setup
-- a Shamir recovery setup always overwrites the previous one
+- an existing Shamir recovery setup can be deleted
-- an existing Shamir recovery setup can be cleared
+- a new Shamir recovery setup cannot be setup if another one already exists

-This means that instead of storing all Shamir recovery setups for a given User, only the last setup is available.
+This means that only a single Shamir recovery setup (at most) is available as a given time for a given User.
 This is sufficient because:

 - Shamir recovery can achieve weight-based strategy (e.g. recovery can be achieved by 3 normal managers or by a single top ranked one that got